davidlaprade/davidlaprade.github.io/_posts/2016-4-23-inserting-breakpoints-in-elixir.md

 ### 3. Interact with your breakpoint

+At this point, enter whatever code you want to start debugging.

 In Ruby you exit the pry session and skip to the next breakpoint with the same command: `quit`.

 In Elixir, you exit the pry session with `CNTL + C` and skip to the next breakpoint with `respawn`.